SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 - __visible within the portal__: only members of the portal can see it
 - __public__: visible to all

-Expositions connected to the group can be seen by all members (even if they are otherwise private).
+Expositions connected to the group can be seen by all members, even if they are otherwise private.

 The visibility of expositions is not modified for any user outside of the group: if a private exposition is connected to a public group for example the